Dental Emergencies for Children in Decatur IL

-- Severe bleeding: This can occur when a tooth falls out on its own or when a trauma has occurred.
+- Severe bleeding: This can occur when a tooth falls out on its own or when trauma has occurred.
 Apply pressure with clean gauze but call us if the bleeding doesn’t stop on its own after 20 minutes.

-- Trauma to the mouth, lips, or tongue: Trauma to the mouth encompasses lot of different things.
+- Trauma to the mouth, lips, or tongue: Trauma to the mouth encompasses a lot of different things.
 Whether your child was hit in the face by a soccer ball or they’ve caught their cheek on the corner of the kitchen table, it is important that they been seen quickly so that the damage can be repaired and we can treat for possible infection.

 Do You Need an Emergency Appointment?